TianyuDou02/WaveMultiCast/README.md

 # WaveMultiCast
-Official implementation of "[WaveMultiCast: Precipitation Nowcasting with Wavelet Transform and Multi-Branch Core Layey]"
+Official implementation of "[WaveMultiCast: Precipitation Nowcasting with Wavelet Transform and Multi-Branch Core Layeyr"

 ## Code